Typhoon season primer for those new to the Pacific

 Kadena’s weather Web pages feature a vast amount of resources, including an updating TCCOR page, a typhoon forecast page and links included on each page to helpful guides to get you through the teeth of storms.

 There are other Facebook resources out there, including Pacific Typhoon Season, which monitors storms in all parts of the world's biggest body of water.
-It has a huge following, almost 48,000 members.
+It has a huge following, now more than 121,000 members.

-Pacific Storm Tracker takes the data published by official sources such as JTWC and the 18th Wing Weather Flight, intended mainly for U.S. military mariners and aviators, and condenses it into simplified facts tailored for the average reader: Wind speeds, precipitation, updated TCCORs and when.
+Pacific Storm Tracker takes the data published by a multitude of official sources such as JTWC and the 18th Wing Weather Flight, intended mainly for U.S. military mariners and aviators, and condenses it into simplified facts tailored for the average reader: Wind speeds, precipitation, updated TCCORs and when.